 Custom cost-efficient solutions

-“We CNC custom-cut new seals to fit and work better, using the new flexible and highly elastic material we recommended, which offered the right combination of softness and resilience.
+“New seals were custom-cut to fit and work better, using the new flexible and highly elastic material we recommended, which offered the right combination of softness and resilience.
 Additionally, the properties of the chosen new material were such that it didn’t deform after cycling.
 It had good memory of its original shape, unlike many rubber seals that can sag at the bottom when exposed to too much heat, for example.”

 “In developing this low-volume, low cost solution we partnered with our client to discover and develop a solution that has eliminated the problem and increased their productivity.”